jimmyangel/frt-esp32/README.md

 Normally you would only protect variable accesses and keep the locked times short.
 But they can as well be used to guard an action that should not be interrupted or a resource that has to finish something before something new is started.
 Keep an eye on the locking sequence when multiple mutexes are involved: It's easy to shoot oneself in the foot and provoke a [deadlock](https://en.wikipedia.org/wiki/Deadlock).
 To avoid that either go for broader locking with fewer mutexes, or avoid nested locking by restructuring the code.

 Mutexes in FreeRTOS can't be used from ISRs.
-See `frt::Task::beginCriticalSection()` for that.
+See `frtesp32::Task::beginCriticalSection()` for that.

-A `frt::Mutex` has a dead simple interface:
+A `frtesp32::Mutex` has a dead simple interface:
 * `lock()`: Locks the mutex.
 * `unlock()`: Unlocks the mutex.